where it all begins

 Chehalem Mountains Vineyard

-This historic vineyard was the first vineyard planted in the Chehalem Mountains in 1968 by Willamette Valley wine pioneer, Dick Erath.
+This historic vineyard was the first vineyard planted in the Chehalem Mountains, established in 1968 by Willamette Valley wine pioneer Dick Erath.

-Today, there are only two blocks that still remain of Dick’s original plantings, although they are rapidly succumbing to phylloxera.
-This vineyard has plantings spanning every decade since the initial ‘68 blocks were planted and primarily planted to Pinot noir, more than a dozen different clones, and Chardonnay, including Burgundian and Californian heirloom selections.
-In 2016, under the ownership of California’s, Judy Jordan, the vineyard began to experiment with alternate varieties like Gruner Veltliner, Gamay Noir, Blaufrankisch and, St. Laurent.
-It is these varieties, along with four selections of Hyde clone Chardonnay that we work with from the site.
+Today, only two blocks remain from Dick’s original plantings, although they are rapidly succumbing to phylloxera.
+This vineyard has plantings spanning every decade since the initial 1968 blocks were established and is planted primarily to Pinot Noir, with more than a dozen different clones, and Chardonnay, including Burgundian and Californian heirloom selections.
+In 2016, under the ownership of California’s Judy Jordan, the vineyard began experimenting with alternative varieties like Grüner Veltliner, Gamay Noir, Blaufränkisch, and St. Laurent.
+It is these varieties, along with four selections of Hyde-clone Chardonnay, that we work with from this site.

-For us, the site’s modest elevations and east-west slopes, its deep, ancient marine sedimentary soils are ideal for growing aromatic varieties, as all but the Chardonnay and Pinot noir are.
-These varieties on this site are proving to be some of the most exciting and exceptional grapes we work with and now, under the respected biodynamic farming philosophies upheld by new owner, Barbara Gross, we expect that these young vines will grow into sensational plants.
+For us, the site’s modest elevations, east to west slopes, and deep ancient marine sedimentary soils are ideal for growing aromatic varieties, which include all but the Chardonnay and Pinot Noir.
+These varieties on this site are proving to be some of the most exciting and exceptional grapes we work with.
+Now, under the respected biodynamic farming philosophies upheld by new owner Barbara Gross, we expect that these young vines will grow into sensational plants.

 Appellation